Heat sink: Fin arrangements

-A pin-fin heat sink is a heat sink that has pins that extend from its base.
-The pins can be cylindrical, elliptical or square.
-A pin is one of the more common heat-sink types available on the market.
-A second type of heat-sink fin arrangement is the straight fin.
-These run the entire length of the heat sink.
-A variation on the straight-fin heat sink is a cross-cut heat sink.
-A straight-fin heat sink is cut at regular intervals.
+A pin fin heat sink is a heat sink that has pins that extend from its base.
+The pins can be cylindrical, elliptical, or square.
+A second type of heat sink fin arrangement is the straight fin.
+A variation on the straight fin heat sink is a cross-cut heat sink.
+A third type of heat sink is the flared fin heat sink, where the fins are not parallel to one another.
+Flaring the fins decreases flow resistance and makes more air go through the heat-sink fin channel; otherwise, more air would bypass the fins.
+Slanting them keeps the overall dimensions the same, but offers longer fins.
+Examples of the three types are shown in the image on the right.